-The following Life Sciences guidance note Produced in partnership with Beth Pipe provides comprehensive and up to date legal information covering:
+The following Life Sciences practice note Produced in partnership with Beth Pipe FCIPD of OnLive Learning provides comprehensive and up to date legal information covering:

 When any organisation is forced to make a number of redundancies, the attention, quite rightly, is focused on those losing their roles.
 However, once the dust settles, the focus needs to be on those who survived round of cuts and may be experiencing a wide range of emotions.
 This Practice Note will guide you how to recognise and manage ‘Survivor Syndrome’ within your team, specifically, we will look at:

 how might different people react

 how it affects the organisation

 what the remedies are at an organisational level

 what the remedies are at a local management level